Anne M. Wengrovitz, President

 Eric Brafford, Treasurer

 Eric Brafford is the founder of Arlington technology startup Find My Members, a public membership directory technology and marketing platform that helps associations grow their online profile, find new members, and earn non-dues revenue.
 Prior to founding Find My Members, Eric held progressive roles in Corporate and Distribution Strategy at Choice Hotels International where he managed various strategic planning processes, e-commerce projects, and online marketing initiatives.
 Previously, Eric managed the customer experience and optimized operations processes for The Steak n Shake Company in Indianapolis, Indiana.
 Eric holds a bachelor’s degree from the Kelley School of Business at Indiana University with concentrations in finance and accounting.
-He currently resides in Maryland with his wife, Jill, and daughter, Julia.
+He currently resides in Maryland with his wife, Jill, and children,

 Nancy Leach, Secretary